ajv-validator/ajv/DOCS/CONTRIBUTING.md

 1. Submit an [issue with the bug](https://github.com/ajv-validator/ajv/issues/new) or with the proposed change (unless the contribution is to fix the documentation typos and mistakes).
 2. Please describe the proposed api and implementation plan (unless the issue is a relatively simple bug and fixing it doesn't change any api).
 3. Once agreed, please write as little code as possible to achieve the desired result.
+4. Please add the tests both for the added feature and, in case the feature is some option, for the existing behaviour when this option is disabled.
-4. Please avoid unnecessary changes, refactoring or changing coding styles as part of your change (unless the change was proposed as refactoring).
+5. Please avoid unnecessary changes, refactoring or changing coding styles as part of your change (unless the change was proposed as refactoring).
-5. Please follow the coding conventions even if they are not validated (and/or you use different conventions in your code).
+6. Please follow the coding conventions even if they are not validated (and/or you use different conventions in your code).
-6. Please run the tests before committing your code.
+7. Please run the tests before committing your code.
-7. If tests fail in Travis after you make a PR please investigate and fix the issue.
+8. If tests fail in Travis after you make a PR please investigate and fix the issue.

 #### Contributions license